citrix/workspace-linux-oem-guide/docs/customize.md

 ### File Access page

 The File Access page uses the following settings in the [WFClient] section in wfclient.ini to add, remove, and change read-write access to mapped drives.
 Replace the ? (question mark) with the letter of the drive that you want to map.

+> **Note:**
+>
+> The following access level flags in the wfclient.ini file are not supported in Citrix Workspace app for Linux version 2012 or later.

 | Setting | Description |
 |---|---|